-Horsington lies about 2 miles North East of Stixwold and 4 miles North of Woodhall Spa in the County of Lincolnshire.
+Horsington lies about 2 miles North East of Stixwould and 4 miles North of Woodhall Spa.

 The name derives from the Old English Horsa+ing+tun, meaning "estate or farm belonging to Horsa".
 It appears in the 1086 Domesday Book as Horsintone.

-The old church was All Hallows, the site of which is shown in the fields to the South West of our village at a point which is almost equidistant from Stixwold in the South, Bucknall to the West and Horsington village itself.
-It is said to have traditionally been the common church of all 3 parishes before the current church was built.
+The old church was All Hallows, the site of which is shown in the fields to the South West of our village at a point which is almost equidistant from Stixwould in the South, Bucknall to the West and Horsington village itself.
+It is said to have traditionally been the common church of all three parishes before the current church was built.

 The present church of Horsington is quite modern being built in 1860 in place of a previous very poor thatched structure.
 It was designed by David Brandon.
 The church is built in the Victorian style with both lancet and cusped lancet windows.